homebridge/homebridge/README.md

 If you would like to support any other devices, please write a shim and create a pull request and I'd be happy to add it to this official list.

+# Why?

+Technically, the device manufacturers should be the ones implementing the HomeKit API.
+And I'm sure they will - eventually.
+When they do, these shims will be obsolete, and I hope that happens soon.
+In the meantime, this server is a fun way to get a taste of the future, for those who just can't bear to wait until "real" HomeKit devices are on the market.

 # Credit

 HomeBridge itself is basically just a set of shims and a README.
 The actual HomeKit API work was done by [KhaosT](http://twitter.com/khaost) in his [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) project.
 Additionally, many of the shims benefit from amazing NodeJS projects out there like `sonos` and `wemo` that implement basically all the interesting functionality.